I do not choose to run: Reasons for the statement

 After Coolidge's announcement there was much debate as to what he meant in his choice of words.
 Some took the language as a definitive statement that he was not willing to be president any longer.
-Others thought that he was hoping to be drafted by the party as a candidate.
+Others thought that Coolidge was hoping to be drafted by the party as a candidate, or that he did not want to serve again but would accept a draft.

 Hope to be drafted

 Some close to the president took the view that Coolidge was looking to be drafted by the party for the 1928 election.
 Vice President Charles G. Dawes believed that he "ardently" wanted the nomination.
+As for being drafted as the party's candidate, Coolidge later stated that he "was determined not to have that contingency arise."
+During his presidency Coolidge remained silent, however.
 Commerce secretary Herbert Hoover, himself considering a 1928 election bid, asked Coolidge if his decision was "absolutely conclusive", and the president made no direct reply.
 Even one of Coolidge's closest friends, Senator William M. Butler, said of the decision, "I do not know what he wants."

-As for being drafted as the party's candidate, Coolidge stated that he "was determined not to have that contingency arise."
+Had Coolidge wished, he would have been easily nominated to run again at the 1928 Republican National Convention, as party leaders wanted.
+Coolidge sent Sanders to tell leaders of state delegations to vote for anyone else.
+At the convention, those close to the president said that they had no message from Coolidge for the delegates.
+When the Vermont delegation asked the president three times whether he would object to voting for him, Coolidge refused to answer.
+The delegates concluded that voting for him would imply that they doubted the president's sincerity.